Instructor Jobs in USA with Visa Sponsorship

 Do universities sponsor H-1B visas for Instructors?

 Yes, extensively.
-Nonprofit universities and colleges file cap-exempt H-1B year-round with no lottery for instructor, lecturer, and professor positions.
+Nonprofit universities and colleges file cap-exempt H-1B visa year-round with no lottery for instructor, lecturer, and professor positions.
 STEM, nursing, and CS programs are the most active sponsors because faculty shortages in these disciplines are severe and well-documented.

 What is the typical salary for sponsored Instructor roles?